 Torrenting is the act of downloading and uploading files through the BitTorrent network.
 Instead of downloading files to a central server, torrenting involves downloading files from other users’ devices on the network.
 Conversely, users upload files from their own devices for other users to download.

-Torrenting is the most popular form of peer-to-peer (P2P) file-sharing, and it requires torrent management software to connect to the BitTorrent network.
-Such software can be downloaded for free for a number of different devices.
+Torrenting is the most popular form of peer-to-peer (P2P) file-sharing.
+It requires torrent management software to connect to the BitTorrent network.
+Such software can be downloaded for free for various devices.

-Everyone downloading or uploading the same file is called a peer, and collectively they are known as a swarm.
-Because of how BitTorrent works, a peer can download a file from several other users at once, or upload a file to multiple other users simultaneously.
+Everyone downloading or uploading the same file is called a peer, collectively known as a swarm.
+Because of how BitTorrent works, a peer can download a file from several other users simultaneously or upload a file to multiple other users simultaneously.

 Torrenting is often associated with piracy because it’s frequently used to share files that are protected by copyright, including movies, games, music, and software.
-However, torrenting has many legitimate uses as well, such as lessening the load on centralized servers by distributing the hosting burden among users.
+However, torrenting also has many legitimate uses, such as lessening the load on centralized servers by distributing the hosting burden among users.

 What are the benefits of using Torrents?